Hel0bed0/War-Thunder-Better-Names/README.md

 To install, follow a lang mod tutorial and then place "units_weaponry.csv" in the lang folder (replace file)

-Made with help from Jaek_
+Made with help from Jaek_ and war_Tinder

 Replaces old weapon names with new ones, which are (subjectivly) better.